 The toll is usually greatest for the worker, with many sufferers losing their jobs, or finding their sick pay quickly runs out.
 Then there’s the taxpayer, who has to pay extra for goods because of struggling employees, and to fund mental health services and benefits — which are typically higher if the issue has been left to fester for long periods of time.

 An emotional tornado is picking up speed and pulling many workers towards its core, as an employer its time to act now!
-How can we prevent this and future-proof their workloads, lifestyle, relationships and finances?
+How can we prevent this and future-proof their workloads, lifestyle, relationships, and finances?

 If you know floods coming and you’re at risk, you begin taking steps to protect yourself and your home.
-You begin collecting sandbags, ensuring pets are in a safe place and removing furniture off the ground, just to name a few things.
+You begin collecting sandbags, ensuring pets are in a safe place, and removing furniture off the ground, just to name a few things.

-That $12Billion dollar and a number of deaths is the flood.
+That $12Billion dollar and a number of deaths in the flood.
 What are you going to do about preventing it from draining your business accounts?
 Ensuring mental health measures are in place is very important in future-proofing your businesses.
-This could be empowering workers to speak up to managers or bringing professional help in, allowing workers to have mental health days if needed, training managers to help in these situations and looking out for signs.
+This could be empowering workers to speak up to managers or bringing professional help in, allowing workers to have mental health days if needed, training managers to help in these situations, and looking out for signs.
 The famous saying ‘people don’t leave companies, they leave managers’ rings true in so many ways.
 If you have strong managers and provide support to your workers, what reason do they have to leave?
 Prevention is better than a cure.